iuni-cadre/cadre-wiki/MVPs.md

-## 1
+## ~~1~~

-Login button that forwards you to CI login to log in.
-Callback displays the institution or username you logged in with
+~~Login button that forwards you to CI login to log in.
+Callback displays the institution or username you logged in with~~

+~~Logging in for the first time captures user info into a database.~~

 ## 2

-Logging in for the first time captures user info into a database.
+Can login via Microsoft.

 Callback page displays the number of times you've logged in.

 Meta Database server set up (for authentication database, and RAC meta database, for example).
 Is accessible from within cadre server network.